 (FREE Indigo plugin)

-Download the latest version (link above) to the computer on which Indigo server is installed.
-If the zip file did not automatically expand, double-click on it to unzip it.
-Double-click the resulting "Pioneer Receiver.indigoPlugin" file.
-The Indigo client will open and prompt you to install the plugin.
-Click the option to install and enable it.
-You'll then be prompted to configure the plugin.
-The only configuration option is to enable debugging, which you won't want to do unless troubleshooting a problem, so just click the Save button.
+Download the Dimmer Extender zip file (link above) to the computer running the Indigo server.
+If the file is not already unzipped, double-click the .zip file to unzip it.
+Open the folder that is expanded from the zip file and double-click the Dimmer Extender.indigoPlugin file.
+The Indigo client will open and prompt to install the plugin.
+Click the option to install and enable the plugin.
+You'll be prompted to configure the plugin.
+The only configuration is to enable debugging.
+You won't want to do this unless trouble-shooting a problem, so just click OK.
 All done!

 |Released on:||Nov.
 24, 2017|

 Fixed a bug that updated Indigo with the wrong actual brightness of a dimmer after Dimmer Extender sent a Set Brightness with Ramp Rate command to it.
 NOTE: Because using the Set Brightness at Ramp Rate feature built-in to INSTEON dimmers limits the number of selectable brightness levels to only 16 discrete levels, this update will cause the brightness percentage values shown in Indigo to almost never match the exact brightness percentage you choose.
 Previous versions of Dimmer Extender incorrectly told Indigo that it had set the dimmer to the exact brightness you requested, but in reality, it selected the closest of the 16 brightness levels available.
 Now, Indigo correctly shows that brightness level.

 Requires Indigo Pro 5 or newer.
 Works with Indigo 7.1+.